CAAPIM/gateway-ansible-playbook/roles/gateway_preupgrade_analyzer/README.md

 Preupgrade Analyzer
 ======================

-This role will generate pre-upgrade analyzer report for all servers listed in hosts file under [gateway] section.
-The report is stored on the Ansible controller.
+This role will generate pre-upgrade analyzer reports for each `src` Gateway in the inventory `gateway` group.
+The reports are stored in `[project root]/preupgrade-analyzer-reports` directory (1 report per source Gateway).

+*Note: re-running this role will overwrite existing reports so back them up as needed.*

-Please review the pre-upgrade analyzer report before upgrading the gateway.
+Please review the pre-upgrade analyzer reports before upgrading Gateways.

 Requirements
 ------------